mclem6/mclem6/README.md

-Hi, I’m Maria.
+Hi, I’m Maria!

-I am a senior at the University of Illinois in Chicago (UIC), pursuing a Bachelor of Science in Computer Science.
-This semester, I am enrolled in Introduction to Machine Learning, Computer Algorithms, and Software Development of Mobile Applications, which are electives I chose and am excited to dive into as I continue to explore the vast field of computer science.
+I am a senior at the University of Illinois at Chicago (UIC), pursuing a Bachelor of Science in Computer Science.
+This semester, I am enrolled in Introduction to Machine Learning, Computer Algorithms, and Development of Mobile Applications, which are electives I chose and am excited to dive into as I continue to explore the vast field of computer science.

 I decided to pursue a degree in computer science because technology is super cool!
-I am consistently inspired by how it is leveraged to increase accessibility, improve quality of service, and connect people.
+I am consistently inspired by how it is leveraged to increase accessibility, improve the quality of service, and connect people all over the world.
 My dream is to build a career working with companies that develop and maintain digital products that empower individuals to lead better and healthier lives.

-Currently I am working on mastering Java and becoming a Java full-stack developer.
-I enjoy learning about designing and developing user-friendly interfaces and best practices in writing maintainable and scalable back-end code.
-I am also intrigued by managing and processing data, especially data that provide meaningful insights and can lead to impactful solutions.
+I'm currently diving deep into Java to build both desktop and Android applications.
+I’m especially passionate about crafting intuitive user interfaces and writing clean, scalable back-end code.

 Things I am working on:
+- Developing a productivity/organization software to help students manage their coursework.
-- Tinkering with Pandas and NumPy to create machine learning models using algorithms like the ID3 decision tree and logistic regression.
+- Tinkering with Pandas and NumPy to create machine learning models using algorithms like the ID3 decision tree and CNN.
-- Learning how to use Android Studio and I can't wait to develop my first mobile application.
+- Learning how to use Android Studio and developing Android applications.
 - Becoming Network+ certified
-- Building a full-stack application in Java

 Languages
 - Java, Python, C++, C, JavaScript, CSS, HTML, DAX

-Other
+Tools
-- Pandas, JavaFX,
+- Pandas, JavaFX, CalendarFx, SQLite, PowerBI

+Others
-- PowerBI, Linux OS, embedded systems (Arduino Uno)
+- Linux OS, Android OS, embedded systems (Arduino Uno)